-HVM products are designed to lockdown areas that are vulnerable to vehicle attacks.
+HVM products are designed to lock down areas that are vulnerable to vehicle attacks.
 Here are some such products and the benefits of deploying them at local Christmas markets.
 They are temporary, so all can be transported away after the event is over.

-The Multi Fence PAS68 has no foundations or anchors but is fully capable of stopping a 7.5ft high vehicle travelling at speeds of up to 40mph.
+The Multi Fence PAS68 has no foundations or anchors but is fully capable of stopping a 7.5ft high vehicle from travelling at speeds of up to 40mph.
 Assembly is relatively straightforward, and the whole system can be taken away once the event is over.

-Again, the RDS 68 is fully portable, meaning it can be assembled very quickly when needed, and then disassembled when no longer necessary.
-It meets with all official regulations and rigorous testing standards, which means it can stop vehicles weighing between 2.5 and 7.5 tonnes.
+Again, the RDS 68 is fully portable, meaning it can be assembled very quickly when needed and then disassembled when no longer necessary.
+It meets all official regulations and rigorous testing standards, which means it can stop vehicles weighing between 2.5 and 7.5 tonnes.
 RDS PAS 68 fencing is great as it can be combined with further perimeter safety monitoring systems like CCTV.
 Practically speaking, it is great, as pedestrian walkways can easily be included.

 Temporary Vertical Concrete Barriers (TVCB) for Securing Christmas Markets